elizabethdaly/project-machine-learning/README.md

 7. ```docker container ls -a``` to check that the container is really gone.
 If not do
 8. ```docker kill ID```

-Note: My docker image model-server took aver 20 minutes to build, most of that time seemed to be spent installing TensorFlow.
+Note: My docker image model-server took over 20 minutes to build, most of that time seemed to be spent installing TensorFlow.
 The file is big.

 ```docker image ls```
 REPOSITORY | TAG | IMAGE ID | CREATED | SIZE